IGNITED BY

 During his time in Rome, he carried out extensive research on the Golden Ratio and the structural systems built around it.
 Proportion was not a reference in his work, but a method.
 He studied how balance, rhythm, and mathematical relationships shape architecture over time.

-From this period remain architectural studies and drawings, including a panoramic view of Rome, reflecting a measured and coherent reading of the city.
+From this period remain architectural studies and drawings, including a panoramic view of Rome, which took three full years to complete, reflecting a measured and coherent reading of the city.